rghinnaa-edts/Poinku_DS/Poinku-DS/Documentation/StampPageScroll.md

 * * *

-For further customization or to extend this scroll behavior, you can ask UX Engineer or Inherit the `Stamp Page Scroll Behavior` and override its methods or add additional functionality as required.
+For further customization or to extend this scroll behavior, you can ask UX Engineer or Inherit the `Stamp Page Scroll Behavior` and override its methods or add additional functionality as requi